Cleveland County Property Tax Rate 2017 [Go To Different County]

 In cases of extreme property tax delinquency, the Cleveland County Tax Board may seize the delinquent property and offer it for sale at a public tax foreclosure auction, often at a price well under market value.
 Proceeds of the sale first go to pay the property's tax lien, and additional proceeds may be remitted to the original owner.

 Cleveland County Homestead Exemption

 For properties considered the primary residence of the taxpayer, a homestead exemption may exist.
 The Cleveland County Homestead Exemption can reduce the appraised valuation of a primary residence before calculating the property tax owed, resulting in a lower annual property tax rate for owner-occupied homes.

 Getting a Homestead Exemption may also help protect your home from being repossessed in the case of a property tax lien due to unpaid Cleveland County property taxes or other types of other debt.

 In most counties, you must specifically submit a homestead exemption application to your county tax assessor in order to enjoy the tax reduction and other benefits available.
 To get a copy of the Cleveland County Homestead Exemption Application, call the Cleveland County Assessor's Office and ask for details on the homestead exemption program.
 You can also ask about other exemptions that may exist for veterans, seniors, low-income families, or property used for certain purposes such as farmland or open space.

 Cleveland County Property Tax Deduction

 You can usually deduct 100% of your Cleveland County property taxes from your taxable income on your Federal Income Tax Return as an itemized deduction.
-Arkansas may also let you deduct some or all of your Cleveland County property taxes on your Arkansas income tax return.
+Oklahoma may also let you deduct some or all of your Cleveland County property taxes on your Oklahoma income tax return.